adewoye-saheed-dML/pp-crs-civilworks/README.md

 ## Project Overview

-The **Public Procurement Carbon Risk Screen (PP-CRS)** is an open-source forensic intelligence tool designed to audit government spending data for hidden climate risks.
+The Public Procurement Carbon Risk Screen (PP-CRS) is an open-source forensic intelligence tool designed to audit government spending data for hidden climate risks.

 **The Problem:** Traditional carbon accounting relies on "Bill of Quantities" data provided *after* a project is built.
 This is too late to influence design choices.

 **The Solution:** PP-CRS flips this model.
-It uses **Heuristic Financial Modeling** to estimate hidden embodied carbon risks *before* contracts are fully executed.
+It uses Heuristic Financial Modeling to estimate hidden embodied carbon risks *before* contracts are fully executed.

-The tool ingests raw open procurement data, filters for heavy civil engineering works, and transmutes **Financial Capital** (Spend in £) into **Natural Capital** (Carbon in $tCO_2e$) using calibrated industry composite rates.
+The tool ingests raw open procurement data, filters for heavy civil engineering works, and transmutes Financial Capital (Spend in £) into Natural Capital (Carbon in $tCO_2e$) using calibrated industry composite rates.

 ---

 ## The Forensic Methodology

-The tool operates on a strict **"Noise-to-Signal" Pipeline**, transforming raw, messy government data into targeted executive intelligence.
+The tool operates on a strict "Noise-to-Signal" Pipeline, transforming raw, messy government data into targeted executive intelligence.

 ### Phase 1: Ingestion & Filter (`ingest_contracts.py`)
 **Objective:** Isolate "Shovel-Ready" infrastructure projects from administrative noise.